idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 # Creating a Surrogate Model

-This example goes through the process of creating a custom surrogate model.
-As an example, this go through the creation of [NearestPointSurrogate.md].
+This example goes through the process of creating a custom surrogate model, in his case the creation of [NearestPointSurrogate.md].

 ## Overview

-Building a surrogate model requires the creation of two objects: SurrogateTrainer and Surrogate.
-The SurrogateTrainer uses information from samplers and results to construct variables to be saved into a `.rd` at the conclusion of the training run.
-The Surrogate object loads the data from the `.rd` and contains a function called `evaluate` that evaluates the surrogate model at a given input.
+Building a surrogate model requires the creation of two objects: SurrogateTrainer and SurrogateModel.
+The SurrogateTrainer uses information from samplers and results to construct variables to be saved into a `.rd` file at the conclusion of the training run.
+The SurrogateMode object loads the data from the `.rd` and contains a function called `evaluate` that evaluates the surrogate model at a given input.
 The SurrogateTrainer and Surrogate are heavily tied together where each have the same member variables, the difference being one saves the data and the other loads it.
 It might be beneficial to have an interface class that contains common functions for training and evaluating, to avoid duplicate code.
 This example will not go into the creation of this interface class.

 ## Creating a Trainer